jfconde/bender-bot/README.md

     npm install
     npm start

-And bite its shiny metal ass!
+And you're ready to go.